jeninh/e-tagger/JOURNAL.md

 I also want to give credit to Juvenescent Bug and Kashyap S for helping me today in the Slack!
 [will attach images tomorrow]
 **Total time spent: 2h, 21m**

+---
+# June 24th: PPP: Parts, PCB, Planning
+(that took me quite a while to make up)
+## 12:00 PM (noon) - 2:30 PM: Parts
+When asking around in the slack channel, people told me that some of the links I provided (specifically adafruit) are just REALLY REALLY expensive.
+So, I decided to do some sesearch on the parts.